2025 Book Edited by Dr. Fitore Hyseni, BBI Director of Research, and DEP colleagues, Explores Disability and the Future of Work

 Jonathan Martinis

-BBI Chairman and University Professor Peter Blanck notes that “Martinis has devoted his career to representing people across the spectrum of disabilities, and their families and supporters, to protect their human and legal civil rights under the Americans with Disabilities Act (ADA) and other civil rights laws.”
+Jonathan has been with BBI since 2016 and has over 20 years’ experience representing and advocating for people with disabilities.
 He served as lead counsel in Brinn v.
-Tidewater Transportation District Commission, the first case to hold that people with disabilities have a right to paratransit transportation on a next-day basis and he was lead counsel in Winborne v.
+Tidewater Transportation District Commission, the first case to hold that people with disabilities have a right to paratransit transportation on a next-day basis, and in Winborne v.
 Virginia Lottery, in which the court held that the Lottery must ensure that all private businesses selling Lottery tickets are accessible to people with disabilities.
+In 2013, he represented Jenny Hatch in the nationally acclaimed “Justice for Jenny” case, the first trial to hold that a person with disabilities has a right to engage in Supported Decision-Making.
+Since that landmark decision, Jonathan has presented to and trained thousands of individuals, families, advocates, attorneys, professionals, and service providers about the right to make choices and direct their own lives.

 An Overview of Supported Decision in Serious Mental Illnesses